Both cocaine and meth can have severe side effects and lead to fatal overdoses on their own but are even more risky when taken together.

 Why Do People Mix Cocaine And Meth?

-Cocaine and meth are both known to produce very intense highs, so a person choosing to mix these drugs is likely searching to increase these effects even further.
+Cocaine and meth are stimulants both known to produce intense highs, so a person choosing to mix these drugs is likely searching to increase these effects even further.

-This is why polydrug abuse, or the abuse of two or more drugs at the same time, is so common.
+People may not realize how dangerous it is to combine drugs or may not care because of the high.
+This may be why polydrug abuse, or the abuse of two or more drugs at the same time, is so common.

 What Happens When You Mix Cocaine And Meth?

-Mixing cocaine and meth will create an intense and pleasant rush of energy and alertness, followed by an uncomfortable crash period.
+Mixing cocaine and meth creates an intense rush of energy and alertness, followed by an uncomfortable crash period.

-Unfortunately, a person mixing these two illicit drugs may not even get that far because there is a high potential for overdose.
+Unfortunately, mixing these two illicit drugs may also cause a high potential for overdose.

-Multiple stimulants are truly never meant to be combined.
-They only serve to amplify and prolong each other’s effects in very dangerous ways.
+Stimulants are never meant to be combined.
+They only serve to amplify and prolong each other’s effects in dangerous ways.

-When used over time, both cocaine and meth are considered to be very addictive.
+When used over time, both cocaine and meth are considered to be highly addictive.
 When used together over time, they also amplify each other’s addictiveness.

 Side Effects Of Using Cocaine And Meth Together

-Like all stimulants, cocaine and meth are known to cause a temporary and pleasant increase in alertness and energy.
-The side effects, however, can be just as unpleasant.
+Like all stimulants, cocaine and meth are known to cause a temporary increase in alertness and energy.
+The side effects, however, can be unpleasant.

 Side effects of cocaine include: